Bonterra at Wood Forest

-Montgomery is a small but growing fast.
-It does not have a hospital, but Conroe Regional Medical Center is well regarded and is fifteen miles away in Conroe.
+Montgomery is a small but growing.
+It does not have a hospital, but Conroe Regional Medical Center is well regarded and is 15 miles away in Conroe.
 It is accredited by the Joint Commission.

 Two Spanish explorers in the 16th and 17th centuries were the first Europeans to visit this area and settled near El Paso in 1682.
 A French colony also existed for a time at Matagorda Bay.
 Americans started to settle at the edge of the Brazos River in 1821.
 Mexico, recently independent from Spain, controlled Texas at this time.

 The American settlers eventually rebelled against Mexico and fought for their independence in the Texas Revolution (1835 to 1836).
 Legendary battles included San Jacinto and the Alamo.
 The U.S. annexed Texas in 1845, and the Mexican-American War began in 1846 as Mexico fought to keep Texas.

 The U.S. captured Mexico City in 1848 and ended the war.
 The subsequent Treaty of Guadalupe Hidalgo not only kept Texas in the U.S. but gave the Americans ownership of California, half of New Mexico, most of Arizona, Nevada, Utah and parts of Wyoming and Colorado.
 Texas has been a part of the U.S. ever since.